 There are substantive differences between copyrights and patents.
 Copyrights safeguard the invention’s expression, including sequences and structuring, and are commonly obtained for the source code of the software.
 While not as broad of a legal protection as a patent, a copyright will ensure others cannot legally reproduce, distribute, perform, publicly display, or create derivative works from your software without your consent.

-A patent protects the functional aspects of your software and precludes competitors from using algorithms or processes in an unauthorized manner or creating a program that similarly performs the same function, regardless of how the code is written.
+A patent protects the functional aspects of your computer software, including standalone programs and mobile apps, and precludes competitors from using algorithms or processes in an unauthorized manner or creating a program that similarly performs the same function, regardless of how the code is written.
 If you are curious as to which form of intellectual property protection is ideal for your unique software, don’t attempt to piece together this complicated legal puzzle on your own as it might be optimal to obtain both forms of protection.
 Our intellectual property attorneys are here to help.

 Common Software Patent Myths